Primary Advisor/Dissertation Chair

 ESL/ ELLs, Literacy, Reading, Special Education

 Lorence, Jared Andrew, "The Effectiveness of Direct Instruction in Increasing English Reading Fluency for Arabic Speaking English Language Learner Students in Qatar: A Research Case Study" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 202.